microsoft/SchemaGenerator/README.md

 * Integration between C# code and TypeScript UI.
 * Source controlled database schema, automatically generated at compile-time, for understanding necessary database migration steps.
+* Creating a Protobuf serializer, by adding the serializable types into the RuntimeTypeModel.

 # Algorithm and Usage